 Note that homemade ketchup isn’t the same as store-bought ketchup, which you can store in the pantry before you open the container.
 Always keep the homemade version refrigerated or frozen.

-Once you’ve made your banana ketchup, store it in the fridge to maintain freshness.
+- Fridge: Once you've made your banana ketchup, store it in the fridge to maintain freshness.
 You can keep it in the fridge for about 2 to 3 weeks if you store it in an airtight container.
-If you’re not going to use it right away, you can stick it in the freezer for up to three months.

 If you prefer a thinner ketchup, simply add some more water until you reach your desired consistency.
 It’s just as easy to adjust the vinegar and sugar to your own taste!